 Wagner next joined a popular Detroit-area club band called The Eldorados as their lead guitarist.
 The band had a sax player as well as a keyboardist named Warren Keith; and they played early Motown, Rock and Roll, and Blues covers.
 At one of the band's gigs, Mitch Ryder (then known as Billy Lee) was the guest vocalist.
 Wagner played with the group until they broke up in 1964.

 1964 would turn out to be a pivotal year for Dick Wagner.
-First, he and Warren Keith left the Eldorados and moved to Saginaw, Michigan.
-There, they joined forces with drummer Pete Woodman and bassist Lanny Roenicke and formed a new band called the Playboys.
+First, he left the Eldorados and moved to Saginaw, Michigan.
+There, he joined forces with Warren Keith, drummer Pete Woodman and bassist Lanny Roenicke in a band called the Playboys.
 Covering the hits of the day, the Playboys quickly became Saginaw’s hottest band with their regular gigs at a popular club on the Saginaw River called the Village Pump.

 Secondly, Wagner first heard The Beatles early in 1964 on his car radio in Saginaw.
 The Playboys quickly learned the Beatles’ singles and album cuts and incorporated them into their sets.
 Next, inspired by the songwriting of John Lennon and Paul McCartney, Dick started to write some original material.
 His first effort was called “Lonely & Crying Over You”.
 According to a 2003 interview in Review Magazine, Del Shannon’s manager expressed interest in his song, and invited Wagner to New York City for a Shannon recording session.
 Unfortunately, Dick’s song was not released, but it did give him the impetus to continue to write for the band.